TN 101 (09-24)

 • Employers may also reimburse individuals who file a claim for reimbursement or submit an Explanation of Benefits (EOB) showing the funds the employee owes to the medical provider.

-• Employees may use FSA funds for qualified medical expenses for him or herself, his or her spouse and dependents.
+• Employees may use FSA funds for qualified medical expenses for themselves, their spouse and dependents.

 • Employers do not deduct federal income taxes from the FSA contributions.